mortenivar/Jed-modes/README.sh.txt

 the block will be found, regardless of indentation level, so that nested constructs will be correctly indented.

-It has been tested on the ~2000 shell scripts installed on my computer by executing the "sh_indent_region_or_line" function on the whole buffer and it gets it right in nearly all cases, even in large, complex and intricate scripts, but of course there are some ...

                                     Issues

 A string spanning more than one line may not be identified as such and words therein that happen to be identical to keywords ("if", "for", etc) will